DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Strabismus (Cross Eyed)?
-Would like to schedule an appointment with the best ophthalmologist NYC or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NY Eye doctor.
+Would you like to schedule an appointment with the best ophthalmologist in NYC or top rated optometrist, Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for a consultation with New York eye doctors.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)